Holmebrook Valley Park

 The park is open to pedestrians 24 hours a day all year round, and closes at dusk to vehicles each day.

-The park has won the prestigious Green Flag award for the last two years.
+The park has won the prestigious Green Flag award for over ten years.

 The northern end of the park is elevated and offers spectacular views over Chesterfield to Hardwick Hall and Bolsover Castle and on towards Nottinghamshire and Lincolnshire.

 - Children's play areas

 - Free outdoor gym